opera-adt/dist-s1-enumerator/README.md

 4                              2          91            pre
 ```
 </details>

-The output is a pandas dataframe so can easily using the pandas API e.g.
+The output is a pandas dataframe that can be serialized using the pandas API:
 ```
 df_product_t91.to_csv("df_product.csv", index=False)
 ```
 For more details see [Jupyter notebooks](./notebooks).

 - [Enumerating inputs for a single DIST-S1 product](./notebooks/A__Staging_Inputs_for_One_MGRS_Tile.ipynb)